fourstix/MCard1802Terminal/README.md

 The 1802 Membership Card Microcomputer
 Copyright (c) 2006-2020  by Lee A. Hart.

-Many thanks to the original authors for making their designs and code avaialble as open source.
+Many thanks to the original authors for making their designs and code available as open source.

 This code, firmware, and software is released under the [MIT License](http://opensource.org/licenses/MIT).